 Your bank account terms also probably state that you can’t use personal accounts for business reasons.
 Banks do this to make sure they follow federal law and to give you the proper services and pricing.
 If you don’t follow your account terms, your bank may close your account which could disrupt your business if you suddenly can’t receive payments or pay your vendors.
 You may also be at risk of a lawsuit if your personal assets are mixed in with your business assets.

-If you have an LLC or corporation, it must have its own bank account in its own name.
-An LLC or corporation is a separate legal entity from you, so it isn’t proper to put its money into your personal bank accounts even if you’re the sole owner.
+If you have an LLC or corporation, it must have its own business bank account in its own name.
+An LLC or corporation is a separate legal entity from you, so it isn’t proper to put its money into your personal bank accounts even if you’re the sole business owner.

 Instead, you should accept all business payments into and pay all business expenses from your business bank account.
 When it’s time to pay yourself, write yourself a check or set up direct deposit.